Albany International: 1902–1946: Rapid growth

 Within five years that number had more than quadrupled, following continued growth in the paper industry.
 Albany Felt was selling its products to paper makers all over the Northeast.
 The Thacher Street plant was at maximum capacity.
-Management decided to expand, and purchased five acres (5 acre) straddling the boundary between Albany and what was at the time the town of Colonie to its north.
+Management decided to expand and purchased five acres (5 acre) straddling the boundary between Albany and what was at the time the town of Colonie to its north.
 The new facility was completed in 1902.

 By 1920 sales had increased to $2 million annually, making the company the second largest in the industry, as Albany Felt continued to serve the rapidly consolidating American paper industry.
 The new plant, now corporate headquarters as well, had been expanded more than once to accommodate the company's 223 employees.
-In 1923, the same year Corning, who had replaced Cox as president in 1918, stepped away from the company to serve the first of six terms in the U.S. House of Representatives, it began implementing his plans to sell to customers outside the U.S. as well.
+In 1923, the same year Corning, who had replaced Cox as president in 1918, stepped away from the company to serve the first of six terms in the U.S. House of Representatives, he began implementing his plans to sell to customers outside the U.S. as well.

-The following year the village of Menands was incorporated in the area around the plant, giving the company the address it would be known by for decades afterwards.
+The following year the village of Menands was incorporated in the area around the plant, giving the company the address it would be known by for decades afterward.
 By 1925 sales had reached $2.5 million with the growth of the Roaring Twenties economy, leading to another expansion of the plant which doubled its size.
 Corning's focus on efficiency and expanding markets made it very easy for the company to not only survive but prosper when the Great Depression began in 1929.
 Within three years sales had again reached $2 million; in 1937 they reached $3 million, prompting another expansion of the plant.

 Corning, the only founder still alive by that time, had returned from Congress to take a more active role in the company.
 U.S. entry into World War II in 1941 again increased demand as paper suppliers sought to meet new defense contracts.
 After Corning's death two years later, control of the company passed to his cousin Lewis Parker.